Eliot-Roxbergh/notes_pinephone/questions_and_bugs.md

 Note this is for my current test phone which is old revision 1.1 Braveheart!

+## Bug summary
+- mute doesn't work on calls (anymore?)
+- at boot, cellular network is off, although it is on in settings GUI.
+Need to turn Mobile Data off and on again
+- upower reports 3 batteries instead of 2 when using Pinephone (hardware) keyboard.
+- Virtual keyboard, except for "terminal" other keyboard interpret some combinations as commands, e.g. SHIFT+c => backspace, not capital C.
+- Sound sometimes completely dead, sound cutting of sometimes when moving 3.5mm cord.
+TODO wait and see if it works.
+Note, not as bad as it sounds.

+#### Pinephone specific

+- wifi hw switch doesn't work when device is already on.
+- LED is sometimes blinking but unclear why, where is notification?
+- Screen sometimes blank and/or applications are gone when trying to wake it.
+Sound still works.
+- Calling issues, screen blanks often (easy fix?), somewhat poor 4G call sound, calling someone's voice mail sometimes quiet.
+- Camera is sometimes not discovered

+## Bugs extended

 0. The mute button doesn't work in calls, they will still hear you!
 (After update of modem sdk or random?)

 1. **i)** Sometimes sound stops working (both speakers and headphones).
 Why? _Sometimes_ it is fixed by rebooting, _sometimes_ it is fixed by issuing `systemctl --user restart pulseaudio`.
 Hardware issue, bad connection.. unlikely? \